Discretionary Trusts

 What is a discretionary trust?

 A discretionary trust enables trustees to allocate income and capital from the trust entirely at their discretion.
-They can decide who should benefit from the trust, when and in what proportion.
+They are responsible for deciding who should benefit from the trust, when and in what proportion.
 This means there’s much more flexibility and funds can be paid out or withheld as circumstances change.
+When making these decisions, trustees must communicate with other trustees to ensure the trust is administered properly.

 How do discretionary trusts work?

 A common way to set up a discretionary trust is in a will but you can also set one up during your lifetime.
 With this type of trust, money and assets are placed into the trust for the benefit of the trust’s beneficiaries.
-Beneficiaries can be named individuals or they can be groups of individuals, such as “my grandchildren.”
+The trust must have at least one beneficiary to work.
+Beneficiaries can be named individuals or they can be groups of individuals, such as “my grandchildren” or other family members.
 They can also include people who are not born yet.
 For example, “my grandchildren” could include all the grandchildren that may be born in the future.
+The trust can also include beneficiaries beyond immediate family members.

 What’s unique about discretionary trusts is that the beneficiaries are classified only as potential beneficiaries.
 They do not become actual beneficiaries until the trustees decide to pass funds to them.
 The trustees can decide which of the beneficiaries receive a distribution, how much they receive and when they receive it.
 It’s important that trustees are people you trust, as you essentially hand all decisions over to them.